 Nuisance condition data no longer exceed evaluation guidelines or there is no significant nuisance condition when compared to reference conditions.
-(Id., § 4.7.)
+(Id., section 4.7.)

 Adverse biological response is no longer evident or associated water or sediment pollutants are no longer exceeded.
-(Id., § 4.8.)
+(Id., section 4.8.)

 Degradation of biological populations and/or communities is no longer evident or associated water or sediment pollutants are no longer exceeded.
-(Id., § 4.9.)
+(Id., section 4.9.)

 Trends in water quality are not substantiated or impacts are no longer observed.
-Id., § 4.10.)
+Id., section 4.10.)

 The weight of evidence demonstrates that a water quality standard is attained.
-(Id., § 4.11.)
+(Id., section 4.11.)

 The 303(d) list was developed per the following assumptions or requirements: